Raul1508/Raul1508/README.md

 **Can we discover a more organic, integrated logic for how warehouses and supply chains function?**

-I develop computational prototypes and hybrid frameworks (using techniques like Genetic Algorithms and constraint optimization) as experimental tools to probe these questions, moving beyond siloed optimizations towards a holistic understanding of spatial and logistical interdependence.
+I develop computational prototypes and hybrid intelligent frameworks as experimental tools to probe these questions, moving beyond siloed optimizations towards a holistic understanding of spatial and logistical interdependence.

 ---